freerig/yanoml/README.md

 ### Change runtime props (username, gamedir...)

-Just type `nix run github:freerig/yanoml#examples.basic.client -- --help` to see more options! (this will go faster if you launch the game a first time using the [commands described earlier](#so-how-do-i-test-your-thing-because-idk-if-its-really-good))
+Just type `nix run github:freerig/yanoml#examples.basic.client -- --help` to see more options! (this will go faster if you launch the game a first time using the [commands described earlier](#how-can-i-test-this-project-because-idk-if-its-really-good))

 ### Create/manage a `repo.json`

+The `repo.json` stores all the hashes of the Minecraft versions and mods you want to install, so you must create one in order to make your packages reproducible.
 These commands will be applied to `$PWD/repo.json` (this file will be created if it doesn't exist already).
 Don't forget to change the command parameters to reflect your needs. **All these commands have a `--help` menu.**
 - Add a vanilla Minecraft version: `nix run github:freerig/yanoml#repo -- vanilla add 1.21.1`
 - Add Fabric or Quilt (Forge isn't supported right now):